 Mushrooms, also known as toadstools, are naturally occurring and can sprout up on your lawn given the weather and ground conditions are suitable.
 They are commonly found in turfed areas as well as pastures, woods and most places where you're likely to find dead plant material.
 As we mentioned in our opening paragraph, mushrooms shouldn't be a cause for concern and are in fact a sign of a healthy lawn and a part of the growing environment in the form of fungi.

 Fungi are living organisms, neither plant nor animal, but a class of their own.
 Currently, there are millions of different species of fungi in the world, all with varying characteristics and features.
 Some are very easy to spot, whereas some are completely invisible and difficult to identify, however, each one is very important and has a big role to play.
 Fungi exist to help break down organic waste and transform it into plant food, meaning they are recyclers!

 Some fungi have been known to partner with certain plants and attach themselves onto roots, physically feeding the plant with the nutrients they have produced.
 In return, the plant provides the fungi with sugars it creates from sunlight.

 Why do mushrooms grow on turf?

-The soil in your lawn is brimming with fungi and their spores.
+The reason why lawns get mushrooms is that the soil in your lawn is brimming with fungi and their spores.
 You can't see them and they won't hurt you, but they are there.
 They only start to appear when the soil and weather conditions allow them to do so.
 Mushrooms thrive when the soil is damp and carbon-rich, so often start to sprout after an extended period of rain and cool weather with decaying organic matter in the soil such as leaves, bark and grass clippings.

 Although mushrooms may look unsightly, they are actually beneficial to your lawn.
 The extensive root system of mushrooms helps the soil to retain water and break down organic materials, which in turn helps to add nutrients back into your lawn.